-The purpose of this ordinance is to provide accountability, transparency, and oversight regarding the acquisition and use of Surveillance Technology and Surveillance Data by the City of Boston and its agencies and officers, and to protect privacy, civil rights, and racial and immigrant justice.
+16-63.1 Purpose: The purpose of this ordinance is to provide accountability, transparency, and oversight regarding the acquisition and use of Surveillance Technology and Surveillance Data by the City of Boston and its agencies and officers, and to protect privacy, civil rights, and racial and immigrant justice.

-Chapter 2 - Generally

-Section 1 - Definitions.
+16-63.2 Definitions:

-- 1. The following definitions apply to this Ordinance: - 1.1.
-Annual Surveillance Report means a written report submitted by the Mayor's office on an annual basis concerning specific Surveillance Technology used by any City Department during the previous year and containing the information set forth in this ordinance. - 1.2.
-Exigent Circumstances means the police commissioner or the police commissioner's designee's good faith and reasonable belief that an emergency involving danger of death, physical injury, or significant property damage or loss, similar to those that would render impracticable to obtain a warrant, requires the use of the Surveillance Technology or the Surveillance Data it provides.
-The use of Surveillance Technology in Exigent Circumstances shall not infringe upon an individual's right to peacefully protest or exercise other lawful and protected constitutional rights. - 1.3.
-Identifiable Individual means an individual whose identity can be revealed by data, including Surveillance Data, or revealed by data when it is analyzed and/or combined with any other type of record. - 1.4.
-Surveillance means the act of observing or analyzing the movements, behavior, or actions of Identifiable Individuals. - 1.5.
-Surveillance Data means any electronic data collected, captured, recorded, retained, processed, intercepted, or analyzed by Surveillance Technology acquired by the City or operated at the direction of the City. - 1.6.
+The following definitions apply to this Ordinance:

+Annual Surveillance Report means a written report submitted by the Mayor's office on an annual basis concerning specific Surveillance Technology used by any City department during the previous year and containing the information set forth in this ordinance.

+Exigent Circumstances means the police commissioner or the police commissioner's designee's good faith and reasonable belief that an emergency involving danger of death, physical injury, or significant property damage or loss, similar to those that would render it impracticable to obtain a warrant, requires the use of the Surveillance Technology or the Surveillance Data it provides.
+The use of Surveillance Technology in Exigent Circumstances shall not infringe upon an individual's right to peacefully protest or exercise other lawful and protected constitutional rights.

+Identifiable Individual means an individual whose identity can be revealed by data, including Surveillance Data, or revealed by data when it is analyzed and/or combined with any other type of record.

+Surveillance means the act of observing or analyzing the movements, behavior, or actions of Identifiable Individuals.

+Surveillance Data means any electronic data collected, captured, recorded, retained, processed, intercepted, or analyzed by Surveillance Technology acquired by the City or operated at the direction of the City.

 Surveillance Technology means any device, hardware, or software that is capable of collecting, capturing, recording, retaining, processing, intercepting, analyzing, monitoring, or sharing audio, visual, digital, location, thermal, biometric, associational, or similar information specifically associated with, or capable of being associated with, any identifiable individual or group; or any system, device, or vehicle that is equipped with an electronic surveillance device, hardware, or software.